emmyzzang/BeerFinder/README.md

 ![](misc_extras/bf14.png)

-I tested the authentication of this app using the Karma/Mocha/Chai suite.
+I tested the authentication of this app using Karma/Mocha/Chai.

 ![](misc_extras/unit_test_expected_and_actual_users_are_equal.png)